 The works in the Square started in 1064 with the construction of the Cathedral, under the guidance and wish of the Bishop Guido.
 He died in 1076, about one century before the beginning of construction works for the Tower.

 It is not known who commissioned the Tower but it is fair to suppose that the freestanding structure nearby the Cathedral was already planned at the time when Bishop Guido was in charge.

 The Opera Campanilis petrarum Sancte Marie, which received the donation from the di Bernardo widow, was most likely an organization funded to supervise the construction of the Tower.
 Today this organization bears the name of Opera della Primaziale Pisana and it is the legal body that owns and manages all the buildings in the "Piazza dei Miracoli".

-Believe it or not, the identity of the initial Architect who designed the original project of the Tower is unknown.
+Believe it or not, the identity of the initial Architect who designed the original project of the Tower of Pisa is unknown.

-There are no original documents left for us to understand who designed the Tower and there is no "signature" on the building itself to shed light on this mystery.
+There are no original documents left for us to understand who designed this incredible monument and there is no "signature" on the building itself to shed light on this mystery.

 There are three names that tend to stand out as possible mastermind for the monument:

 - Diotisalvi, famous architect in Pisa that at the time was building the Baptistery in the Square of Miracles;